arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

-* why when I say 'no thanks' there is one more checking?
 * create default Sage-Like folder in bookmarks with some default feeds 'Sage-Like Feeds'
 * add dotted line to tree view